 ABLE accounts were not created to replace a Special Needs Trust but are another useful tool to allow individuals with disabilities to maintain some financial assets while retaining eligibility for public benefits.
 The implementation and administration of ABLE accounts are determined by each state.
 NC ABLE launched on January 26, 2017, and is open to all who qualify nationwide.

 At Weaver, Bennett & Bland, we can help you with special needs planning and creating ABLE Accounts in North Carolina.
-Contact us today at (704) 844-1400 to meet with one of our experienced Elder Law and Special Needs Planning attorneys in Charlotte.
+Contact us today at (704) 844-1400 to meet with one of our experienced Elder Law and Special Needs Planning attorneys.

 What is an ABLE account?